oplS17projects/procedural-music/SAMUEL_TOUPS.md

 Here is a discussion of the most essential procedures, with a focus on **how they embody ideas from UMass Lowell's COMP.3010 Organization of Programming languages course.**

-Five examples are shown and they are individually numbered.
+Four examples are shown and they are individually numbered.
 The titles of each section highlight the course concepts embodied.

-## 1. Playing a Stream of Midi data
+## 1. Using Streams to play Midi data

 The following code iterates through a stream of midi data and sends the appropriate midi event to a midi port.